-In the U.S., 1 in 68 children is diagnosed with autism spectrum disorder (ASD).
+In the U.S., 1 in 68 children is diagnosed on the autism spectrum (ASD).
 In fact, almost every school and university in the country has students with autism.
 While the diagnosis is common, public understanding of autism is not.
-The lack of understanding around the condition contributes to discrimination, verbal abuse, even physical violence.
-A recent study reveals that children with autism are five times more likely to be bullied than their peers—treatment no child should endure.
-While the differences between people with autism and their peers may seem significant, children share something far more important: unique qualities and talents that make the world an interesting place.
+The lack of understanding about the condition can make life even more difficult for children with autism.
+A recent study reveals that they are five times more likely to be bullied than their peers—treatment no child should endure.
+While it’s true there can be significant differences between people with autism and their peers, all children want the same things: to feel safe, happy, and loved.
+And all children have something to contribute—unique perspectives and talents that help make the world a richer and more interesting place.

 That’s why Sesame Workshop created Sesame Street and Autism: See Amazing in All Children, a nationwide initiative aimed at communities with children ages 2 to 5.
-Developed with input from parents, people who serve the autism community, and people with autism, See Amazing in All Children offers families ways to overcome common challenges and simplify everyday activities.
-At the same time, the project fosters an affirming narrative around autism for all families and kids.
+Developed with input from parents, people who serve the autism community, and people with autism, See Amazing in All Children offers families ways to manage common challenges, to simplify everyday activities, and to grow connections and support from family, friends, and community.

 Special Thanks to: